you are what you drink

 a bittersweet goodbye

-A few coworkers stopped to give their final farewell in my last days; a confirmation my work was done.
-They said “I brought the spirit of prayer alive in the office, left an unforgettable impression and filled the place with love, joy and laughter”.
-Those are some powerful words, ones I could only inspire to be and yet, that was the legacy I left.
-I’m saving these cards to remind myself of the possibilities that happen when I step aside and let God take control.
-His work through me here has been done.
-Now we’re heading off to ‘the land of many cornfields’, where I can only imagine the beautiful things we’ll do together!
+A few coworkers stopped to give their final farewell in my last days; my work was done.
+They said “I brought the spirit of prayer alive in the office, left an unforgettable impression and filled the place with love, joy, and laughter”.
+That’s the legacy I’m leaving here.
+I’m saving these cards to remind myself of the possibilities when I step aside and let God take control of my work.
+His work with me here is done.
+I’m off to a new adventure, where I can only imagine the beautiful things we’ll do together!

 perspective in expected places